 Casts: Take photographs of all casts.

-Surgery sites: Take several photographs of any surgical sites, showing stiches, scars, etc.
+Surgery sites: Take several photographs of any surgical sites, showing stitches, scars, etc.

 Closeups: Take closeup photos of any scars, bruises, cuts, scrapes, casts, surgical sites, etc. In fact, take several shots, using different angles.